dnarayanan/powderday/docs/parameters_description.rst

    Similar to n_photons_raytracing_sources but for dust emission.

+:n_photons_DIG:

+    Number of photons to use to calculate non-monochromatic SED to get the energy dumped in each gas cell for DIG calculation

 :FORCE_RANDOM_SEED:

     Boolean.
 True means the seed specified below will be used for random number